econpy/torque/README.md

 FLUSH PRIVILEGES;
 ```

+##### Create MySQL Options File #####

 Exit the MySQL shell by typing `quit` and we'll move onto creating an [Options File](https://dev.mysql.com/doc/refman/5.5/en/option-files.html) for this new MySQL user.
-An options file is a MySQL configuration file will allow us to login to the database without typing out the username and password each time, but in a way that is just as secure.
+An options file is a MySQL configuration file that allows us to login to the database without typing out the username and password each time.
+We'll also set the permissions on this file so that it is just as secure as typing in your MySQL user/password manually each time.

-Create a file in your home directory called `.my.cnf` (e.g. */home/myuser/.my.cnf*) and enter the following text into it, replacing the user/password with the one you made:
+Create a file in your home directory called `.my.cnf` (e.g. */home/myuser/.my.cnf*) and enter the following text into it, replacing the user/password with the one you created:

 ```
 [client]